 Traditions in market research are brief and often taken down by advancements in technology and technique.
 The balance between man and machine is crucial to handling endless streams of data.

-There are a host of other models that are changing the way we approach our daily jobs in market research.
-New tools, some of them based in a completely different set of underlying principles (like Bayesian statistics), are giving us new opportunities.
-With all these opportunities, we are challenged to work in a new set of circumstances and learn to navigate a new reality.
+There are many different models that are changing the way we do our jobs in market research.
+New tools, based on different principles, are giving us new opportunities.
+With all these opportunities, we are challenged to work in a new way and learn new skills.

-We can’t afford to wait any longer to change the way we are doing things.
-The industry and our clients' industries are moving too quickly for us to hesitate.
-I encourage researchers to embrace this new paradigm so that they will have the skill advantage.
-Try new tools, even if you don't understand how they work, many of them can help you do what you do – better.
-Doing things in new ways can lead us to better, faster insights.
-Go for it!
+We need to change the way we do things, because the industry and our clients' industries are moving too quickly for us to hesitate.
+Researchers should embrace this new paradigm so that they will have the skill advantage.
+They should try new tools, even if they don't understand how they work, because many of them can help them do what they do better.
+Doing things in new ways can lead to better, faster insights.